-- A maximum of two speakers chosen by the family may celebrate the life of a loved one. - Each speaker will limit their talk to 5-8 minutes. - A manuscript is required and shall be shared with the officiating pastor at least one day prior to the service. - The pastor has the right to edit the manuscript for appropriate content. - Each speaker shall practice their presentation and time it accordingly to meet the minutes allowed. - The speaker will speak from the lectern. - If the lay speaker is not emotionally able to speak, the officiating pastor, when requested, will read their remarks. - If the lay speaker goes over their allotted time, or whose remarks are not in accordance with the guidelines, the officiating pastor has the authority to ask the lay speaker to conclude his/her remarks and sit down.
+- No more than two speakers chosen by the family to celebrate the life of a loved one. - Officiating Pastor will contact each speaker - Each speaker should limit their talk to no more than 3 to 5 minutes (100 words equals about one minute). - A manuscript is required and shall be shared with the officiating pastor at least one day prior to the service. - The pastor has the right to edit the manuscript for appropriate content. - Remarks should focus on celebrating how the person was gifted by God. - Each speaker shall practice their presentation and time it accordingly to meet the minutes allowed. - The speaker will speak from the lectern. - If the lay speaker is not emotionally able to speak, the officiating pastor, when requested, will read their remarks. - If the lay speaker goes over their allotted time, or whose remarks are not in accordance with the guidelines, the officiating pastor may ask the lay speaker to conclude his/her remarks.